 See our recommendations sorted by brightness below to help you:

-5050 Chip with 60 LEDs (RGB colour changing) – Very bright ideal for most applications to create lots of light
+- 5050 Chip with 120 LEDs (RGB colour changing) – Very bright ideal for most applications and minimizes spotting.

 Split the power from a driver – This method is only ever used when you can only power the LED tape from one end and you have no room for additional power supplies.
 You will need split the power from the driver and run a supply cable alongside the first 5 metres of LED tape to the second run of LED tape.
 Please be aware that when running more than 10 metres of supply cable you will need a thicker copper cable to carry the power.

-A.) CRI is basically a measure of how good quality the light is.
+CRI is basically a measurement of the Colour Rendering which a light outputs.
 Imagine being on the top of a double decker bus in winter, and how pale everyone’s faces look.
 This is because the CRI is very Low.
 The closer to 100, the better the colours are represented.
-The closer to 100 the better.
-The highest CRI we sell is 95 which is very good and suitable for retail environments and areas of living space.
+The highest CRI we sell is 95 which is very good and suitable for retail environments, artwork, museums and areas of living space.